kaylaiueo/netai/README.md

 | `npm run build` | Build the app for production              |
 | `npm start`     | Start the app in production mode          |

+## Known Issues

+- Error often occurs with `Application error: a server-side exception has occurred` message.
+It need to restart the page.
+- Data or activity not updated (liked or commented some posts) because of caches.

 ## UI/UX References

 - Instagram